 Medication for Opioid Use Disorder in Connecticut

-The medications used at New Era Rehabilitation for opioid and substance abuse treatment are methadone, suboxone, and buprenorphine.
+The medications used at New Era Rehabilitation for opioid treatment and substance abuse treatment are methadone, suboxone, and buprenorphine.

-Methadone Treatment CT – Methadone Clinic Connecticut
+Methadone Treatment CT – Methadone Clinic

 Methadone is a strong opioid agonist or receiver that acts like other opioids in that it helps with pain.
 It doesn’t produce a euphoric high, unlike other opiates like heroin.
 In treatment, it’s effective at replacing such powerful opiates and easing the pain of withdrawal while reducing cravings.
 It’s powerful and long-acting.
 For MAT, it is only possible to administer methadone through a program like New Era’s that provides medication for Opioid Use Disorder (OUD) because of its habit-forming nature.

-Suboxone Clinic CT
+Suboxone Treatment & Clinic, CT

 Buprenorphine Treatment and Clinic CT